the-stencil-io/the-stencil-composer/README.md

 #### Create a Page for your Locale

 Once you have created a locale, you need to create a Page for that locale.
 In the expanded view of your Article, click "Create page" to do this.
-NOTE: Once you have enabled two locales, you can enable "Dual View", which will allow for side-by-side content editing of two languages at the same time.
+NOTE: Once you have created two or more pages, you can enable "Dual View", which will allow for side-by-side content editing of two languages at the same time.

 #### Add Links, Workflows, and additional Locales

 Links, Workflows, and additional Locales are added globally.
-You can create these in whatever order you wish by clicking the "Create new" icon on the bottom of the toolbar.
+You can create these in whatever order you wish from the Dashboard.

 #### Associate Links and Workflows with Articles and Pages

 Once Links / Workflows have been created, you can "associate" them with existing Articles.
-To associate a link with an Article, open the "Links View" via the toolbar.
-Expand the link you want to associate, and click "Associate with an Article".
-Then, select the Article you want.
+To associate a link or a Workflow with an Article, open the Article Options menu and select "Add and remove Article links" or "Add and remove Article Workflows".

-The locale you specify for the Link will create the connection between that Link and the correct Page within that Article.
+The locale you specify for a link will automatically create the connection between that link and the correct Page within that Article.

-Associating Workflows with Articles is done in the same way as links.
-Check out the "Workflows View" via the toolbar for this functionality.

 #### Make a release

 * When your content is ready, make a new Release.
 Give it a name and an optional note, and you're ready for publishing.
+You can always download the JSON of your site at any time.

 ## Deleting and Deactivating resources

 **Important Notes**: